WhiteLab/NMF_unsupervised_clustering/README.md

 # NMF_unsupervised_clustering

-All the files and scripts in this directory are made to cluster data using NMF and unsupervised learning techniques.
+Adapted from Dr. Tonya Brunetti's Repository (https://github.com/tbrunetti/NMF_unsupervised_clustering) for use with an HPC All the files and scripts in this directory are made to cluster data using NMF and unsupervised learning techniques.
 Each module/script is fully functional by itself, however, for convenience and work flow, a BASH script has been provided to streamline all the modules together in one call.

 #### Dependencies